joafalves/java-ldtk-api/README.md

 ### Project Structure ###

-The framework functionality is divided into multiple modules which can be imported individually as required.
+This project is structured as follows:

 ##### Root Directory Structure #####